reiss-koh/reisskoh/content/authors/admin/_index.md

 ## About Me

 👋 Hi!
 My research interests revolve around **scaling foundation models** to achieve **wide-reaching** and **superhuman abilities** in the long-run.
-I hope that such advancements will be benefitial to **huamnity**, especially those that continue to be marginalized.
+I hope that such advancements will be benefitial to **humanity**, especially those that continue to be marginalized.
 I lived 18 years abroad and 6 years (on-going) in Korea, making me perfectly **bilingual**.
 Feel free to contact me if you want to collaborate.